AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/introduction/development-guidelines.md

 ### Logs {#logs}

-Para desenvolvimento local, as entradas de logs são gravadas em arquivos locais na pasta `/crx-quickstart/logs` .
+Para desenvolvimento local, as entradas de logs são gravadas em arquivos locais na variável `/crx-quickstart/logs` pasta.

 Em ambientes do Cloud, os desenvolvedores podem baixar logs por meio do Cloud Manager ou usar uma ferramenta de linha de comando para rastrear os logs. <!-- See the [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
 Note that custom logs are not supported and so all logs should be output to the error log. -->